Skip to content

 };

-Here change the logFile and repositories to something appropriate.
+Here change the repositories to something appropriate.
 Also replace gitlab-token value with the one created during the previous step.

 If you're running against GitHub Enterprise Server, then change the gitlab values in the example to the equivalent GitHub ones.